Darmstadt, Germany – May 18, 2019 – in conjunction with EUROCRYPT 2019

 The workshop takes place in connection with the EUROCRYPT 2019 conference.
 Registration will in February via the EUROCRYPT registration site.
 More information will be published here when it becomes available.

 Thanks to the support of our sponsors we will be able to wave the registrations fee for (some) students.
-More details to follow.
+Please contact the workshop organizers by email (and describe why you need support).